History of England: Norman England

 The Norman Conquest led to a profound change in the history of the English state.
 William ordered the compilation of the Domesday Book, a survey of the entire population and their lands and property for tax purposes, which reveals that within 20 years of the conquest the English ruling class had been almost entirely dispossessed and replaced by Norman landholders, who monopolised all senior positions in the government and the Church.
 William and his nobles spoke and conducted court in Norman French, in both Normandy and England.
 The use of the Anglo-Norman language by the aristocracy endured for centuries and left an indelible mark in the development of modern English.

 Upon being crowned, on Christmas Day 1066, William immediately began consolidating his power.
 By 1067, he faced revolts on all sides and spent four years crushing them.
 He then imposed his superiority over Scotland and Wales, forcing them to recognise him as overlord.
+Economic growth and state finances were aided by the beginning of Jewish settlement in London.

 The English Middle Ages were characterised by civil war, international war, occasional insurrection, and widespread political intrigue among the aristocratic and monarchic elite.
 England was more than self-sufficient in cereals, dairy products, beef and mutton.
 Its international economy was based on wool trade, in which wool from the sheepwalks of northern England was exported to the textile cities of Flanders, where it was worked into cloth.
 Medieval foreign policy was as much shaped by relations with the Flemish textile industry as it was by dynastic adventures in western France.
 An English textile industry was established in the 15th century, providing the basis for rapid English capital accumulation.

 Henry I, the fourth son of William I the Conqueror, succeeded his elder brother William II as King of England in 1100.
 Henry was also known as "Henry Beauclerc" because he received a formal education, unlike his older brother and heir apparent William who got practical training to be king.
 Henry worked hard to reform and stabilise the country and smooth the differences between the Anglo-Saxon and Anglo-Norman societies.
 The loss of his son, William Adelin, in the wreck of the White Ship in November 1120, undermined his reforms.
 This problem regarding succession cast a long shadow over English history.